-- (i) on 21 April 2015, made an offer to exchange outstanding bonds "€144,900,000 4.335 per cent.
-Notes due 7 May 2017" and "€150,000,000 3.875 per cent.
-Notes due 7 January 2019" with new senior notes "€162,000,000 2.65 per cent.
-Notes due 21 April 2022".
-The regulations for the notes "162,000,000 2.65 per cent.
-Notes due 21 April 2022" call for the issue of a put option that may be exercised by the note holders in the event control of the Company should change: - (ii) on 31 May 2016, issued senior fixed rate notes "€300,000,000 2.500 per cent.
-Notes due 31 May 2021" the regulations for which call for a put option that may be exercised by the note holders in the event control of the Company should change; - (iii) on 11 January 2017 issued, through a private placement, an unsecured non-convertible bond loan, for a nominal amount of €100 million, expiring January 2024, the regulations for which call for a put option that may be exercised by the note holders in the event control of the Company should change; - (iv) on 16 October 2018 stipulated an agreement for a 3-year EUR 200 million senior unsecured facility with BNP Paribas and a pool of other lenders which contains a mandatory early termination clause in the event control of the Company should change; - (v) on 28 November 2019, repurchased part of the notes "300,000,000 2.500 per cent notes due 31 May 2021" and the "€162,000,000 2.650 per cent.
+- i. on 11 January 2017 issued, through a private placement, an unsecured non-convertible bond loan, for a nominal amount of €100 million, expiring January 2024, the regulations for which call for a put option that may be exercised by the note holders in the event control of the Company should change; - ii. on 28 November 2019, repurchased part of the notes "300,000,000 2.500 per cent notes due 31 May 2021" and the "€162,000,000 2.650 per cent.
 Notes due 21 April 2022" (outstanding notes) tendered as a result of the tender offer launched by BNP Paribas S.A., which settled on 22 November 2019.
 After the notes were repurchased, the Company requested the cancellation of the Existing Notes repurchased by IGD.
 At the same time, on 28 November 2019 the Company issued new fixed-rate senior notes "€400,000,000 2.125 per cent.
-Fixed Rate Notes due 28 November 2024" which call for the issue of a put option that may be exercised by the note holders in the event control of the Company should change; - (vi) on 13 January 2021, informed the market and the noteholders of the "€300,000,000 2.500 per cent.
-Notes due 31 May 2021" of its intention to exercise the early redemption option on the notes.
-Therefore, on 1 March 2021 IGD redeemed the fixed-rate senior bond loan "€300,000,000 2.500 per cent.
-Notes due 31 May 2021" by exercising the par call option provided for in the regulations; - (vii) on 16 October 2020, signed an agreement with Banca Monte dei Paschi di Siena for a 6-year €36.3 million loan, guaranteed by SACE as part of the Garanzia Italia program, which contains a mandatory early termination clause in the event control of the Company should change;

-(viii) on 25 November 2021, signed an agreement with MPS Capital Services and Banco BPM for a five-year, €77 million loan - containing a mandatory early termination clause in the event control of the Company should change - to finance the real estate transaction involving the disposal of a portfolio of six hypermarkets and supermarkets, subsequently transferred to the closed-end real estate fund "Fondo Juice," of which IGD owns a non-controlling interest of 40%.
+Fixed Rate Notes due 28 November 2024" which call for the issue of a put option that may be exercised by the note holders in the event control of the Company should change; - iii. on 16 October 2020, signed an agreement with Banca Monte dei Paschi di Siena for a 6-year €36.3 million loan, guaranteed by SACE as part of the Garanzia Italia program, which contains a mandatory early termination clause in the event control of the Company should change; - iv. on 25 November 2021, signed an agreement with MPS Capital Services and Banco BPM for a fiveyear, €77 million loan - containing a mandatory early termination clause in the event control of the Company should change - to finance the real estate transaction involving the disposal of a portfolio of six hypermarkets and supermarkets, subsequently transferred to the closed-end real estate fund "Fondo Juice," of which IGD owns a non-controlling interest of 40%; - v. on 4 August 2022, stipulated an agreement for a €215,000,000.00 senior, unsecured Green loan, with BNP Paribas and other lenders which contains a mandatory termination clause if control of the Company should change.